mattbdean/RoboticsWebsite/site/index.md

 #Home

 Welcome to the Briar Woods Robotics website!
-If you are not currently in the team, you can print out a form [here](/downloads/Robotics_Application.pdf).
+We participate in the FTC Tech Challenge competition, which changes every year.
+You can check out the current challenge at the [FTC Website](http://www.usfirst.org).
+Or, you could look at our [challenge page](/challenge.php).

+Notice: We need funds!
+Please contact us at /*Insert Email here */ if you would like to donate!